Imambaras of Lucknow: Rauza of Muhammad and Ibrahim

 Muhammad and Ibrahim were the sons of Muslim and Bibi Saiyyada Ruqayyah {Daughter of Imam Ali}.
 After Muslim was martyred, Muhammad and Ibrahim were also arrested and put into a dungeon.
 Muhammad was just eight years old and Ibrahim was ten years old.

-The two innocent children were killed brutally near the river of Euphrates on 12th Zil-Hijja, 60 A.H. and are buried near the town of Musayyib, Babil Province, Iraq.
+The two innocent children were killed brutally near the river of Euphrates on 12th Zil-Hijja, 60 AH and are buried near the town of Musayyib, Babil Province, Iraq.

 Lucknow has one Rauza of Muhammad and Ibrahim.